A Company share option plan (CSOP), is a self-certified share option scheme which must meet the requirements of Schedule 4 ITEPA 2003.

 These schemes operate by granting the participants options to purchase shares in the company at a later date, but with the price fixed at the outset, which is usually the market value of the shares at the date the options are granted.

-Options can be exercised at any time between three and ten years after they have been granted.
+Options can be exercised tax-efficiently at any time between three and ten years after they have been granted

-An employee will be eligible to participate in an approved share option scheme if they work for at least 25 hours per week, and do not own more than 25% of the share capital.
+An employee will be eligible to participate in an approved share option scheme if they work for at least 25 hours per week, and do not own more than 30% of the ordinary share capital either currently or in the previous 12 months

-There is no tax or national insurance charge on the grant of the share option or on its subsequent exercise.
+There is no tax or national insurance charge on the grant of the share option or on its subsequent exercise, providing the conditions are met

 On the disposal of the shares, the capital gain is calculated by comparing the disposal proceeds, to the price paid for the shares when the options were exercised.